-We encourage all of our pupils to express their opinions have their say in making decisions which affect the school.
-We ensure pupils at Horton Park are listened to, as demonstrated by the three pupil bodies: School Council, SCOFF (School Council of Food) representatives and our newly established Eco Committee.
+We encourage all of our pupils to express their opinions and have their say in making decisions which affect the school.
+Pupils voice is integral at Horton Park.
+Pupils make positive contributions to the running of school and we have three pupil bodies: School Council, SCOFF (School Council of Food) representatives and an Eco Committee.

 How does Investors in Pupils work at Horton Park?

 Each classroom has an Investors in Pupils display.
 These are updated every half-term to include pupil’s personal target, their class target and agreed rewards.
-Pupils are part of the target setting process, setting their targets and reviewing with an adult.
+Pupils set their own targets and review with an adult.
 At the start of the year, pupils and staff agree on a Vision Statement – how they envisage their class to be.
 Throughout the year, pupils refer to their Vision Statement and measure how they are doing.
-All classes created ‘Induction Booklets’ which contain the key information anyone joining the class would need to know.
+All classes create ‘Induction Booklets’ which contain the key information anyone joining the class would need to know.

-In April 2017, over 80 pupils took part in Pupil Takeover Day by carrying out the role of adults around school.
+In November 2017, over 90 pupils took part in Pupil Takeover Day by carrying out the role of adults around school.
 This experience gave pupils an invaluable insight in the day-to-day role of adults and the responsibilities they have towards pupils’ education.
-They are learnt that adults are continually learning through CPD training and development.
+They are learnt that adults are continually learning through training and development.

-In June 2017, we launched the ‘Fuel for School’ project and Year 5 and 6 are taking part in the Young Enterprise ‘Fiver Challenge’.
-Pupils have been selling a product or service after carrying out extensive market research and pitching their ideas to the ‘Dragons’ – Mrs Rahman and Miss Bahadur.
+In June 2017, we launched the ‘Fuel for School’ project and Year 5 and 6 take part in the Young Enterprise ‘Fiver Challenge’.
+Pupils sell a product or service after carrying out extensive market research and pitching their ideas to the ‘Dragons’ – Mrs Rahman and Miss Bahadur.

-How Will We Develop The Award Next Year?
+How Are We Continuing To Develop The Award?

-Next year, pupils will continue to develop their enterprising skills by nominating a charity and raising money throughout the year in support of them.
+This year, pupils nominated a charity and will be raising money throughout the year in support of them.
 All classes have been assigned a budget and pupils will manage this with the support of adults.
 Pupils will continue to order items for their class and forward plan to ensure they have enough funds for the year.

-Each class will be given £30 at the start of the year.
-For every item of stationary which is misplaced or damaged, the cost of replacing the item will be taken off the £30.
+Each class has been given £30 at the start of the year.
+For every item of stationary which is misplaced or damaged, the cost of replacing the item is taken off the £30.
 Whatever money is remaining at the end of the year, pupils will spend as they wish.